k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/11_integration_with_fabric_studio.md

 By the end of this learning item you will:

 - Be familiar with the integration points between Broadway and the Fabric Studio.
-- Create a Broadway flow for the table population.
+- Create a Broadway flow for the table population in the Logical Unit.
-- Define an Interface Listener for a Broadway flow.
+- Define an Interface Listener for a Broadway flow that will serve as a daemon for handling the stream.

 ### Overview